afshinator/OdinRailsStudyGroup/week1-regex.md

 #### What is it?

-**A sequence of characters that forms a search pattern,**
+- **A sequence of characters that forms a search pattern,**

-**mainly for use in pattern matching with strings, or string matching, i.e. "find and replace"-like operations.**
+- **Mainly for use in pattern matching with strings, or string matching, i.e. "find and replace"-like operations.**

 They are :